European Journal of Pain

 Any queries regarding the scope of the journal, the preparation of manuscripts or the submission of manuscripts may be sent to the Editorial Office at email@example.com

 Original Articles are the journal's primary mode of communication.
-For purposes of presentation only, accepted Original Articles are divided into the following sections:

 The journal aims to publish concise, topical, high-quality Review Articles of recent advances in laboratory or clinical research.
 Review Articles may be solicited by the Editor-in-Chief or may be submitted by authors.
 Any topic will be considered, but priority will be given to those addressing a major current problem and those with up-to-date literature reviews.
 All Review Articles are subject to peer-review.